 Evaluation for possible symptoms — Women should be asked whether they or their partner have symptoms consistent with Zika virus infection.
 These include acute onset of:

-Approximately 20 percent of infected individuals have these symptoms, which are often mild .
+The true rate of asymptomatic Zika infection is not known, but it is estimated that approximately 20 percent of Zika-infected individuals have these symptoms, which are often mild .
 Symptoms appear 3 to 14 days after exposure to the virus .
 Signs and symptoms of Zika virus infection are described in detail separately.
 (See "Zika virus infection: An overview", section on 'Symptoms and signs'.)

 Laboratory testing — Pregnant women with possible Zika virus exposure are tested regardless of symptom status.
 The laboratory approach depends on when the symptoms or possible exposure occurred (<2 weeks versus ≥2 weeks from the date of laboratory testing) and circumstances of the exposure (ongoing exposure versus limited episode).
 The approach is based on the fact that viral RNA is the first analyte that can be detected in recently infected women.
 As the woman’s immune response develops, levels of viral RNA decline and become undetectable and IgM titers rise.